PoomSmart/YTUHD/README.md

 Sideloaded apps often lose private entitlements required for hardware VP9 decode, so software decode will be used instead (higher battery cost).

 YTUHD uses [libundirect](https://github.com/opa334/libundirect).
-For sideload builds to work correctly with it, use:
+For sideload builds, use this command to build the tweak with the trimmed down version of libundirect:

 ```sh
 make SIDELOAD=1